Litauen/docs.bannerlordmodding.lt/gauntletui/widgets.md

 ```
 In this example, the button element will be shifted 10 units to the right and 5 units upwards from its parent or reference point.

+!!! warning "X and Y here are not measured in the screen pixels.
+This is something else.
+On my screen with resolution 3440x1440 X and Y for this measurement system is ~2200x1000.
+Use 'scaled' versions of the attributed to operate in real screen pixels."

+## ScaledPositionXOffset / ScaledPositionYOffset

+Same as PositionXOffset / PositionYOffset but measured in real screen pixels.
+Can be used with MBWindowManager.WorldToScreen.

+## IsVisible / IsHidden

+??? example "Examples"

+    ``` xml
+    <ListPanel IsVisible="@IsVisible" ...
+    <Widget IsHidden="true" ...
+    ```

+The attributes IsVisible and IsHidden are used to control the visibility of UI elements.

+IsVisible: This attribute determines whether an element is visible on the screen.
+When set to true, the element will be displayed, and when set to false, the element will be hidden.
+It affects the visibility of the element itself as well as any child elements it may contain.

+IsHidden: This attribute also controls the visibility of an element, similar to IsVisible.
+However, it is usually used in conjunction with conditions or triggers.
+The IsHidden attribute allows you to dynamically control the visibility of an element based on certain conditions or events.
+It can be bound to a script or other mechanisms to determine when the element should be hidden.

 ## Notes

 !!! danger "Using same Attribute twice in the same Widget will crash the game"